 PO Box 1666

-For more information on grant and instalment notices, visit the Operations grant entitlement and instalment notices page.
+For more information visit operational entitlement and instalments page.

-We use resourcing rolls to calculate your operational funding.
-They are based on your school’s roll count with some adjustments depending on the time of year, your school type, and whether we receive your roll count on time.
+Pourato uses resourcing rolls to calculate operational funding.
+It is based on the roll count of your school or kura, with adjustments depending on the time of year, your school type, and whether we receive your roll count on time.

-- For more information on resourcing rolls visit the How operational funding is calculated – resourcing rolls page.
+For more information on resourcing rolls visit the operational funding – resourcing rolls page.

 Schools can join the Ministry of Education’s Risk Management Scheme to get comprehensive contents and liability insurance for state and state-integrated schools.